 Due to these limitations, proposed changes to the PSLF program almost always apply only to new student loan borrowers.

-However, if you are still concerned about the possibility that PSLF is eliminated, you can always start setting aside extra money in a Plan B account.
+However, if you are still concerned about the possibility of PSLF elimination, you can always start setting aside extra money in a Plan B account.
 If PSLF ends up not working out, you have a chunk of money ready to attack your debt.
 If PSLF comes through, you have a nest egg for retirement or the next phase of your life.

 Picking the Best Repayment Plan

 With four different income-driven plans available, selecting the best plan may not always be an obvious choice.
-There are several considerations that might make one plan better than another.
+Several considerations might make one plan better than another.

 These considerations include: